 - improvements in third party assets,

-- livestock (note: it is not subject to depreciation, which means that the cost of acquiring is a tax cost).
+- livestock (note: it is not subject to tax depreciation, which means that the cost of acquiring is a tax deductible).

 - If you want to see the details related to depreciation, have a look at the guide Depreciation of fixed assets in a company